Cut Nyak Meutia

-Tjoet Nja Meuthia (February 15, 1870 – October 24, 1910), also known as Tjut Meutia or Cut Meutia, was an Indonesian national heroine.
+Tjoet Nja Meuthia (15 February 1870 – 24 October 1910), also known as Tjut Meutia or Cut Meutia, was an Indonesian national hero.

 Life

 Meutia was born in 1870 in Perlak, Aceh.
 When she grew into adulthood, she married Teuku Sam Searah.
 They divorced not long afterward.

 Against the Dutch

 Cut Nyak Meutia's new husband was Cut Muhammad or Teuku Cik Tunong.
-Differing from his brother, Cut Muhammad did not obey the Dutch because he didn't accept their colonization of Aceh.
+Differing from his brother, Cut Muhammad did not obey the Dutch because he did not accept their colonization of Aceh.
 Cut Muhammad and his wife worked hand in hand with the Acehnese to fight against the Dutch.

 In 1899 Teuku Cik Tunong led a successful attack against the Dutch.
 In the beginning, the Dutch troops were at a loss as to what to do.
 In the following two years, however, Cik Tunong and his troops had not made any movements.
 The Dutch thought that they might have lost their spirit.
 Yet in 1901, Teuku Cik Tunong and his troops made a sudden attack and succeeded in destroying the Dutch defense there.

 For his success, Teuku Cik Tunong was soon appointed District Chief of Keureutoe by the Sultan of Aceh.
 From 1901 to 1903 Teuku Cik Tunong had been the commander of some battles in the northeast of Aceh.
 There, he and his troops killed 10 of soldiers of the Dutch and seized 67 guns from them.
 Mubin and Pang Gadeng, two surrendered spies, had made Cut Nyak Meutia and her husband successful in the battles.

 In 1905, Teuku Cik Tunong was caught by the Dutch and put in jail and was shot dead by them the following year.

 The death of Teuku Cik Tunong had made Cut Nyak Meutia struggle alongside the new commander, Pang Nanggroe, who was her last husband.
-Pang Nanggroe was also killed in the battle on September 26, 1910.
+Pang Nanggroe was also killed in the battle on 26 September 1910.
 His death made Cut Nyak Meutia the new commander, with only 45 men and 13 guns left.

 Cut Nyak Meutia was found by the Dutch in September 1910 at her hideaway in Paya Cicem.
 She resisted capture, wielding a rencong.
 She was killed when the Dutch troops shot her in the head and chest.